hdavid16/CompareJuMPModels.jl/README.md

 # CompareJuMPModels.jl

-This package below will compare two JuMP models, which can either be created directly in JuMP or loaded from a model file (e.g., MPS).
+This package below will compare two JuMP models, which can either be created directly in JuMP or loaded from a model file (e.g., LP, MPS).
 The following comparisons are made:

     1. Variable names
     2. Variable bounds
     3. Constraint types